GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: EXPERIMENTS

 \subsection{Analysis of Uncertainty Threshold}

-To investigate the impact of the uncertainty threshold $\tau$ on model performance, the uncertainty threshold $\tau$ is varied from 0.0 to 1.0 with a step size of 0.1, and conduct a series of closed-loop evaluations on the Bench2Drive Benchmark.
-As depicted in Fig.\ref{fig3 DrivingScore trend}, the model's Driving Score and Success Rate show a trend of initial increase followed by a decrease as $\tau$ gradually increases, reaching its optimum at $\tau$ = 0.5.
+To investigate the impact of the uncertainty threshold $\tau$ on model performance, the uncertainty threshold $\tau$ is varied from 0.0 to 1.0 with a step size of 0.1 to conduct a series of closed-loop evaluations on the Bench2Drive Benchmark.
+As depicted in Fig.~\ref{DrivingScore trend}, the Driving Score shows a trend of initial increase followed by a decrease as $\tau$ gradually increases, reaching its optimum at $\tau$ = 0.5.
 This indicates that when the router's uncertainty is less than 0.5, the selection made by the scenario-aware routing is reliable, and the performance of the adaptive experts contributes to improved model performance.
 Conversely, when the router's uncertainty is greater than or equal to 0.5, the scenario-aware routing cannot make a reliable decision, necessitating the intervention of the Global Expert to ensure robust and stable performance.